Bonnanaro culture: Description

 It is still uncertain whether the first "protonuraghi" or "pseudonuraghi" were built at this time, or in the successive Sub-Bonnanaro culture (or Bonnanaro B) of the Middle Bronze Age (1600–1330 BC), although C14 on organic finds from the Protonuraghe Bruncu Madugui (Gesturi) suggest that it was built sometime around 1820 BC.
 The Proto-Nuraghi were megalithic edifices which are considered the precursors of the classic Nuraghi.
 They are horizontal buildings characterized by a long corridor with rooms and cells.

 The Bonnanaro grave typologies include the domus de janas, caves, cists and allée couvertes.

 Physical anthropology

 About 200 human skeletons of the period show that the Bonnanaro population (phase A1) was composed mainly of dolicochepalic individuals (67%) with a minority of brachycephalics (33%), the latter concentrated in the north-western portion of the island.
 The average height was 1.62 m for men and 1.59 m for women.
 The Bonnanaro population suffered from osteoporosis, hyperostosis, anemia, caries and tumors.
 Cranial trepannation was practiced.

+A study by G. D'Amore, S. Di Marco, G. Floris, E. Pacciani, and E. Sanna from 2010, which analyzed craniofacial morphometric variations in Sardinia from the Late Neolithic to the present, found a lower morphological differentiation between the populations of the Bonnanaro culture and the contemporary samples from the Italian Peninsula compared to earlier and later Sardinian populations.